Space-Efficient Graph Kernelizations: Feedback Vertex Set

-{\bfseries Part A (approx. FVS $X$ of maximum size $O(k^2)$):} Becker and Geiger~\cite{BeckerG94} presented a $2$-approximation algorithm for feedback vertex set in which they extend an $(2 \log d)$-approximation algorithm (where $d$ is the maximum degree of the graph) by a phase that iteratively removes a vertex $v$ from the computed feedback vertex set~$X$ if all cycles that intersect~$v$ in $G$ also intersect $X \setminus \{v\}$.
-It is not clear how this can be checked with $O(\poly(k)\log n)$ bits or even with $O(f(k) \log n)$ bits for some function $f$ since a cycle in $G$ can consists of $\Theta(n)$ vertices and there can be $\Theta(n)$ cycles.
+Since by Lemma~\ref{lem:spaceBasicRule1and2} we have access to a loopless graph of minimum degree three, we iterate $k$-times over a graph $G[V \setminus U]$ (where initially $U = \emptyset$) and in each iteration select the $3k$ vertices of largest degree into $U$.
+We so get an $O(k)$ approximate minimum feedback vertex set.

-We instead present only an $O(k)$-approximation algorithm, but can guarantee that the algorithm runs with $O(\poly(k)\log n)$ bits.
-Starting with~$(G, k)$ and initially~$X = \emptyset$ as input compute a graph~$G'$ by exhaustively applying Basic Rule 1 and Basic Rule 2 on~$G[V \setminus X]$.
-If $G'$ is empty, we return~$X$ since it is a feedback vertex set for~$G$.
-Basic Rule 2 may create self-loops and multi-edges.
-If a vertex with a self-loop exists, put it into~$X$, reduce~$k$ by one, and restart.
-After an exhaustive application of Basic Rule~1 and Basic Rule~2 the set consisting of~$3k$ vertices of largest degree contains at least one vertex of the minimal feedback vertex set~\cite[Lemma~3.3]{CyganFKLMPPS15}.
-Thus, take $3k$ vertices of largest degree of $G'$ into $X$, reduce $k$ by one, and restart.
+\begin{theorem} Given an $n$-vertex $m$-edge instance $(G, k)$ of \textsc{Feedback Vertex Set}, there is an $O(n^5 k^2 \log k)$-time, $O(k^2 \log n)$-bits algorithm that either returns a feedback vertex set $U$ consisting of at most $3k^2$ vertices or answers that $(G, k)$ is a no-instance. \end{theorem} \begin{proof} Starting with~$(G, k)$ and initially~$U = \emptyset$ as input we compute a graph~$G'$ by exhaustively applying the Leaf and Chain Rule on~$G[V \setminus U]$.
+If $G'$ is empty, we return~$U$ as a feedback vertex set for~$G$.
+The Chain Rule may create self-loops and multi-edges.
+If a vertex with a self-loop exists, it must be part of the minimal feedback vertex set, thus, put it into~$F$, reduce~$k$ by one, and restart.
+After an exhaustive application of the Leaf and Chain Rule the set consisting of $3k$ vertices of largest degree contains at least one vertex of the minimal feedback vertex set~\cite[Lemma~3.3]{CyganFKLMPPS15}.
+Thus, take $3k$ vertices of largest degree of $G'$ into $U$, reduce $k$ by one, and restart.
 If at any point $k < 0$, output ``no-instance''.
-We so can compute a feedback vertex set~$X$ consisting of at most $3k^2$ vertices.
-Note that we can not store $G'$.
-Instead we compute the required information on demand with Lemma~\ref{lem:spaceBasicRule1and2}.
+We so can compute a feedback vertex set~$U$ consisting of at most $3k^2$ vertices.
+Instead of storing $G'$ we compute the required information with Lemma~\ref{lem:spaceBasicRule1and2}.
+We so iterate over each vertex $v$ of $G'$ and its edges to determine its degree and check for self-loops and compute~$U$ in $k$ rounds in $k \cdot O(n^5 k \log k) = O(n^5 k^2 \log k)$ time and with $O(|U| \log n) = O(k^2 \log n)$ bits. \end{proof}